Gibs-E/bandit-overthewire-solutions/level05.md

-# Bandit Level 05 → Level 06
+# Bandit Level 05 ➔ Level 06

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored in a file in the **inhere** directory, which is:
+- Human-readable
+- 1033 bytes in size
+- Not executable
+- Not a directory

+You need to identify and read that specific file.

+---

 ## 🔐 Login:
 ```bash